input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/overview.md

 #### Module Signatures

 Same as with [Application Signatures](#application-signatures), Module Signatures are included in the metadata.
-These signatures are [COSE](#cose) bytes of a deterministic hash of the contents of the Application Package.
+These signatures are [COSE](#cose) bytes of a deterministic hash of the contents of the Module contents.
 Multisig support is required, so that Module Authors can sign, and the Module Publisher can verify and countersign the Module without being able to modify the original contents.